Who is eligible for services at CAPS?

 What can I expect at my first appointment?

-- Ask for some basic information, including your class, school, contact number, and SSN (to begin a file).
+- obtain some basic information, including your class, school, and contact number

-- Ask for a brief mention of your reason for coming to CAPS.
+- obtain a brief description of your reason for coming to CAPS

-3. EVALUATION - You will then meet with a CAPS clinician for an evaluation.
+2. EVALUATION - You will then meet with a CAPS clinician for a consultation during the scheduled time.

-- It is free for all students and confidential (with a few exceptions as noted on the Informed Consent form).
+- Initial Consultations are free for all GU Law students and all sessions are confidential (with a few exceptions as noted on the Informed Consent form provided during the evaluation process).

-- During the evaluation period, your clinician will gather information about your present issue, your goals, your background, etc.
+- During the consultation period, your clinician will gather information about your presenting difficulties, your goals, your background, etc., in order to suggest the best way to address your issues.

-- Also during the evaluation period, your need and interest in medication service will be discussed, if present.
+- Also during the consultation period, your need and interest in medication service will be discussed, if applicable.

-4. DISPOSITION (THE NEXT STEP) - By the end of the evaluation, you and the clinician will both decide on the next step, which may be based on the counselor's recommendations and/or your interest.
+3. DISPOSITION (THE NEXT STEP) - By the end of the initial consultation, you and the clinician will both decide on the next step, which may be based on the counselor's recommendations and/or your interest.
 Some next steps include:

 - Nothing for the moment: You may decide that you are not interested or not in need of further services.